Six (Soft Machine album)

 Six is the sixth studio album by the jazz rock band Soft Machine.
 Originally released in 1973 as a double LP, the first disc is a live album and the second disc is a studio album.
 This is the first album to feature Karl Jenkins as a member the group, replacing Elton Dean.
 Jenkins eventually became the de facto leader and main composer of the group.
+It was also the last Soft Machine album to feature Hugh Hopper on bass.